schmittjoseph/dotnet-monitor/README.md

 ## Docs

-[Docs](documentation/README.md) - Learn how to install, configure, and use dotnet-monitor.
+[Docs](documentation/README.md) - Learn how to install, configure, aand use dotnet-monitor.

 ## Survey